facebook/react-native-website/docs/view-style-props.md

 ### `cornerSmoothing` <div class="label ios">iOS</div>

-On iOS 13+, it is possible to change the corner curve to be more rounded
+On iOS 13+, it is possible to change the corner curve to be more rounded.

 | Type |
 | ---- |